kristi11/ww-filament/README.md

   'price' => MoneyCast::class,
   ];` and only on the `edit` action on the filament panel so editing a product would throw the error.

-* Cart items don't get sent from session id to user_id if the user was logged out when placing the order but after filling out the cart logs in/registers for an account to continue with the order.
+* Cart items don't get sent from `session id` to `user_id` if the user was logged out when placing the order but after filling out the cart logs in/registers for an account to continue with the order.

-* I've to fix the route to redirect to filament login page instead of a default laravel page when user is not logged in
+* I've to fix the route to redirect to filament login page instead of a default laravel page when user is not logged in.
+* There's a bug where `panel_user` role is not assigned to customers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>